c-oreills/twistwood/Bathtub Baby Bear.md

 Given that they make their way downstream to the Enchanted Pond unharmed, it seems that Bathtub Baby can swim, or at least float.

-Despite being transformed into a "Murderbear",
+Despite being transformed into a "Murderbear", Bathtub Baby Bear does not appear to have any murderous instincts instilled in them by the transformation.